role decision

 The call

 For breaking into IT support, CompTIA A+ is the move.
-It is the widely recognized entry credential for this kind of work, and it is the one certification that showed up most in our (small, dated) sample of real job postings for these roles.
+It is RoleMath's top entry recommendation for this kind of work, and it is the certification that showed up most in our (small, dated) sample of real job postings for these roles.
 Get A+, then add Network+ as your natural next step once you are comfortable with the basics.
-If you would rather go the Cisco route, Cisco's CCST IT Support exam is a cheaper first step and covers similar entry ground.
-Whichever door you pick, remember: the certificate gets you the interview, but hands-on troubleshooting practice is what gets you hired.
+If you would rather go the Cisco route, Cisco's CCST IT Support exam is our Cisco-track alternative and a cheaper first step.
+Whichever you pick, remember: the certificate is a screening-stage signal; hands-on troubleshooting ability is the evidence an interviewer can actually test.
 Set up a home lab, break and fix things, and be able to walk someone through how you diagnose a problem.

 Take this path if

-• You are changing careers or coming from a non-IT job and want the single credential that hiring managers most reliably recognize for entry help-desk and support work — start with A+.
+• You are changing careers or coming from a non-IT job and want RoleMath's recommended first credential for entry help-desk and support work — start with A+.

 • You already have A+ or the equivalent hands-on knowledge and want to go deeper on networking and troubleshooting — then Network+ is the sensible next step.

-• You enjoy patient, methodical problem-solving and talking non-technical people through fixes — that is the daily reality of this role.
+• You enjoy patient, methodical problem-solving and talking non-technical people through fixes — a strong sign this kind of support work may fit you.

 Think twice if